romanhaa/romanhaa/README.md

 ### Hi there 👋

-I'm a Software Engineer working at [PipeBio](https://pipebio.com/).
+I'm a Bioinformatics Developer working at [PipeBio](https://pipebio.com/).

 My background is in Bioinformatics / Computational Biology (more info about my [PhD dissertation](https://romanhaa.github.io/phd_thesis/)).